LocationTexel, The Netherlands

 Project TeamMels Crouwel, Pia Hanhijärvi, Jos Wesselman, Volker Krenz

-From the architect.
+Text description provided by the architects.
 On the Dutch Wadden island Texel a rubber holiday home enveloped in fishing nets has been taken in use.
 The house is shaped like a ‘schapenboet’, a sort of storage shed.
 The house is built with a wooden frame construction.
 Roof and facades have been sprayed with rubber and are covered with coloured fishing nets.
 The nets are applied in two layers – red, green and blue nets are covered with black nets and divided into sections.
 These sections show the cross section of the building.
 Benthem Crouwel Architects designed the house for a private client in the style of the Wadden island.

 Texel is the largest of the Dutch Wadden islands.
 It is an island of sheep and fishermen.
 Iconic features in the Texel landscape are the so called ‘schapenboeten’: little sheds that are not used for sheep, but for storage of hay and tools.
 They stand alone in the vast open meadows, on land far away from the farm.
 The sheds have a gabled roof with a bevelled top section and face southwest, which is the most common wind direction.
 The entrance door is situated on the straight and sheltered northeast side of the building.